adjalili/new_solo/README.md

-# New title form person B remotelly.
+# New title form person A locally.